Tata Steel Shares in Focus as CEO Flags 5-Year Low Steel Prices Amid Global Headwinds

 Narendran emphasized the increasing difficulty in international steel trade, noting that "more and more countries are protecting themselves to ensure materials do not flow easily across borders."
 This trend has created significant consequences for the global steel industry, affecting pricing dynamics and export opportunities.

-The CEO highlighted China's economic slowdown, particularly in the steel-consuming construction sector, which led to a surge in Chinese steel exports for the second consecutive year.
-China has been exporting more than 100 million tonnes of steel, almost equivalent to India's total steel production capacity.
+The CEO highlighted China's economic slowdown, particularly in the steel-consuming construction sector, which led to a surge in Chinese steel exports.
+China has been exporting over 100.00 million tonnes of steel annually, nearly equivalent to India's total steel production capacity, exacerbating pricing pressures in international markets.

 Domestic vs International Operations Performance

-While Tata Steel's domestic operations were not significantly impacted by global challenges, the company's European business faced considerable pressure due to duties imposed on steel exports from Europe and the US.
+While Tata Steel's domestic operations were not significantly impacted by global challenges, the company's European business faced considerable pressure in 2025 due to import duties imposed on steel exports by both the US and European countries.
 The excess supply in global markets made exports difficult for Indian producers despite surplus production capacity.

 | Performance Aspect: | Impact Level |